Greetings in Hindi

 That’s it for this lesson.
 Using different greetings will make you sound more fluent, so try to remember as many as you can.

 फिर मिलेंगे ।

 Reinforce your learning from this lesson with the Rocket Reinforcement tools!
-Improve your knowledge and retention of Rocket Hindi and earn points for your badges along the way!
+Improve your knowledge and retention of the Hindi you learn!